 Frankfort, Kentucky LSAT Course offerings

 TestMasters’ state-of-the-art online course is an ideal option for Frankfort students who want to take one of our LSAT review courses.
-TestMasters also offers an 120-hour Live LSAT course in select Kentucky locations for students living in Frankfort who want to take a traditional classroom course.
+TestMasters also offers an 160-hour (60 hours in-class plus 100 hours online) Live LSAT course in select Kentucky locations for students living in Frankfort who want to take a traditional classroom course.
 Students in Kentucky who would prefer to conduct their LSAT study one-on-one with a private tutor can either study exclusively with one of our LSAT private tutors or supplement a TestMasters LSAT course with private tutoring.

 Full Length LSAT Course

 - 160 hours of instruction (60 in class and 100 online)

 - Instructors who have scored in at least the 98th percentile on an officially administered LSAT

 - The comprehensive set of TestMasters LSAT materials delivered free via courier, including licensed use of over 8500 actual LSAT questions

 - Six proctored (and twelve additional) full-length LSAT Prep Tests and access to comprehensive score reports for each